willfurnass/sheffield_hpc/README.rst

 * ``global.rst`` - A globally included file (goes into all pages) which is excluded from direct building using exclude_patterns in ``conf.py``.
 * ``referenceinfo/imports`` - sub-folder tree of files to be included by not directly built.
 This is excluded from direct building using exclude_patterns in ``conf.py``.
 * ``_static/css/custom.css`` - custom CSS overrides for the theme.
+* ``themes/sheffieldhpc`` - Sheffield HPC custom theme components (Sphinx HTML templates, media files, CSS etc...).
+This functions as an overlay to the default Sphinx RTD theme.
 * ``.github/workflows`` - GitHub Actions workflows for pull requests, pushes to ``master`` and link checking.

 Custom Google Search Engine